 - Fear and the need for stability: Humans like certainty, and we look for solutions when faced with stressful situations or traumatic events.
 Having seemingly ‘simple’ answers help make us feel like we are in control, and therefore less afraid of the unknowns.

 - Tribalism / Social reasons: Humans are tribal by nature and uniting around a common cause (and often against a particular group) may offer a sense of belonging and control.

 - They give us some power: When people ‘discover’ something outside official, mainstream sources they can feel powerful and knowledgeable, especially when they share these theories with others.

 - Motivated / directional reasoning: The Conversation took a look at motivated reasoning as a possible driver for believing in conspiracy theories.
 This is where people align themselves with conspiracy theories that help establish, or back up, their existing political or world views.
 For example, supporting theories that will make opposing political parties or views look bad, or responsible for a crisis.

 - Not visiting a wide range of sources: People may engage with conspiracy theories as the sources they are visiting are presenting these theories as facts.
-The truth may also be complex and unknown, and people may be unsure about which sources are trustworthy.
+The truth may also be complex, and people may be unsure about which sources are trustworthy.

 What are the dangers of conspiracy theories?

 Belief in conspiracy theories can impact on many aspects of people lives.